Hey y’all, Tiffany here, with some help for the times when your trials happen daily.

 Or perhaps the mail truck delivering bills each day points out the burden of a job loss or financial difficulties.

-Whatever it is, we all go through times where we are reminded daily of our heartache and sorrow.
+Whatever it is, we all go through times where we are reminded daily of our trials that cause heartache and sorrow.

 The woman with the issue of blood had it daily, for twelve years.
 Could the Lord have healed her sooner?
 Of course.
 But He didn’t.